prasadt1/ai-photography-coach-agents/README.md

 > **An intelligent, production-ready AI coaching system for photography using Google Gemini's multi-agent architecture.**

 Built as part of the **Google AI Agents Intensive Capstone Project** – showcasing real-world application of multi-agent systems, LLM integration, and production-grade engineering.

 ---

+## ⚖️ License & Commercial Use

+This project is licensed under the **MIT License** – see [LICENSE](LICENSE) for details.

+**Commercial Use Welcome**: This codebase may be used for commercial purposes with proper attribution.
+The hybrid CASCADE RAG architecture and multi-agent system design represent novel approaches to AI-powered coaching applications.

+**Roadmap**: See [COMMERCIALIZATION.md](COMMERCIALIZATION.md) for product development plans and market strategy.

+---